awsdocs/amazon-ec2-user-guide/doc_source/using-spot-limits.md

 + A Spot Fleet request can't span regions\.

 + A Spot Fleet request can't span different subnets from the same Availability Zone\.

+## T2 Instances<a name="t2-spot-instances"></a>

+Launch credits are meant to provide a productive initial launch experience for T2 instances by providing sufficient compute resources to configure the instance\.
+Repeated launches of T2 instances to access new launch credits is not permitted\.
+If you require sustained CPU, you can earn credits \(by idling over some period\), use [T2 Unlimited](t2-unlimited.md), or use an instance type with dedicated CPU \(for example, `c4.large`\)\.